-In the business world, story-telling has a wide array of uses.
-An effective marketing, sales and coaching tool, cleverly-crafted tales provide an ingenious way to imbed ideas and suggest a different perspective.
+In the business world, storytelling has a wide array of uses.
+An effective marketing, sales and coaching tool, cleverly-crafted tales provide an ingenious way to embed ideas and suggest a different perspective.

 So why do stories resonate so strongly with us?
 Simply put, it comes down to science.
 Studies have shown that stories actually work to release the “love hormone” oxytocin; in turn, this creates that all-important human bond and activates the “know, like and trust” factor.

 While facts and statistics are synonymous with sales, any decent business coach will tell you that they rarely excite nor engage in the same way that stories do.
 Stories keep the listener hanging on until the end; it’s easy to zone out when someone is reeling off facts and figures, but when it comes to a yarn the need to find out the conclusion is hard-wired within us.
 At the end of the day, a good story provides you with the ability to build a connection – and isn’t that what business is all about?

 Stories are also amazingly useful when introducing disputable facts.
 For instance if a potential client had an issue that my product or service could resolve, I could try telling them the product or service will help them and hope they believe me.

 Conversely, I could offer a story of someone “like them” who had a similar problem and how my product or service helped them.
 Sure they can disagree that the product can help from a purely theoretical perspective; however, they can’t disagree with a story of someone else’s experience.
 Stories have a wonderful way of introducing facts that escape the brain’s tendency to question, moving them straight to accepted facts.
 After all, how can we enjoy the children’s tale of Goldilocks and the Three Bears if we question the fact that bears have beds, eat porridge and live in houses?